pierre-roth/rstar-arc/weekly_progress_report.md

   -

 - **Results**:
-  - Round number: 0 (with more handwritten examples and more compute)
+  - Round number: 0 (with more handwritten examples and more compute and larger models (14B and 32B))
     - training: 73/400 = 18.25% coverage
     - training_extended: 1180/8939 = 13.20% coverage
     - Total unique tasks: 1253